TomMB45/Perso/ReadMe.md

             3. Php: Exercices done in class

 Should be added :
-Project to create a website for a analysis lab using html, css, php and SQL.
-(Score: not returned yet) Project to create a database from scratch using SQL.
-(Score: not returned yet) Project to analyse biological EEG datas using python.
+Website: Project to create a website for a analysis lab using html, css, php and SQL.
+(Score: not returned yet)
+DB: Project to create a database from scratch using SQL.
+(Score: not returned yet)
+Integrative_Biology: Project to analyse biological EEG datas using python.
 (Score: not returned yet)

 - Game folder